European Bowls Championships

 The European Bowls Championship formerly the European Bowls Team Championships is a biennial continental lawn bowls tournament for European nations.
 From its inauguration in 1997 until September 2021, the tournament was organised by the European Bowls Union (EBU).
-Three events were held; Men's Pairs, Ladies Pairs and Mixed Fours, in which gold, silver and bronze medals are awarded.
-The overall champions are determined based on a points system.

 In September 2021, the members of what was the "European Bowls Union" (E.B.U.) voted unanimously, to rebrand and be replaced by the newly formed, limited company, Bowls Europe Ltd (registered in Scotland).
+The competition now features the traditional four disciplines of singles, pairs, triples and fours.

 History

 The tournament was established to enable smaller countries in Europe to participate competitively against other more established bowls playing countries maintaining the principal aim, of fostering and developing the sport of lawn bowls throughout Europe.

 The first championship was held in 1997, with financial help from the Guernsey Tourist Board.
-The format of the championship has changed throughout the tournament's history.
+The format of the championship in 1997, was a team event consisting of two sets of mixed pairs from each country competing.
+In addition, there was a men's and women's singles event, with the winners of each meeting in the Champion of champions match.
+In 1999, singles and mixed pairs were played as part of the team event.